PIWEEK/dwarven-tavern/README.md

 ### End of the game

-When the game ends, the server will send us the winner movement as a normal state message with a different type.
+When the game ends, the server will send us the winner movement as a normal state message, but with a different type.
 Instead of `turn`, the type will be `loss-game` if we lost the game, or `win-game` if we won.

 ## Bot example